 - Yetman, Norman R., ed.
 When I Was a Slave: Memoirs from the Slave Narrative Collection.
 Mineola, New York: Dover Publications, Inc. 2002.
 (ISBN:0-486-42070-1)

-The most important goal of their narrative is to communicate the impact the service learning had on their own attitudes and actions.
+For example: The most important goal of their narrative is to communicate the impact the service learning had on the writer's attitudes and actions.

-Using the example narratives from the links provided in the Materials section as models, teach the students about the structure and format of their narratives.
 Discuss tense (past or present), point of view (first person), effective introductions (attention-grabbing and summary of main points), transitions, and conclusions (powerful, building to crescendo).
+Remind learners to:

 - show (using sensory detail and conversation) not just tell about their experiences.